Per-Say-Per-Se | Commonly Confused Words

 etymology

-• Per se is a Latin phrase meaning by itself.
+• Per se is a Latin phrase meaning intrinsically or by itself.

 © 2025 Lithium Lab Pte Ltd